-Every Elecsys reagent set has a barcoded label containing specific information for calibration of the particular reagent lot.
-The predefined master curve is adapted to the analyzer using the relevant CalSet.
+The predefined master curve is adapted to the analyzer using the relevant

-Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the reagent kit was registered on the analyzer).
+Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the cobas e pack was registered on the analyzer).
+Renewed calibration is recommended as

-Calibration interval may be extended based on acceptable verification of calibration by the laboratory. $% \label{eq:calibration}$
+Calibration interval may be extended based on acceptable verification of calibration by the laboratory.